Roy Beechler

-LeRoy Garfield "Roy" Beechler (October 17, 1880 – November 14, 1946) was an American football player and coach.
+LeRoy Garfield "Roy" Beechler (October 17, 1880 – November 14, 1946) was an American college football player and coach.
 He played football for the University of Michigan's 1904 "Point-a-Minute" team.
 He was the head football coach at Mount Union College in Ohio in 1905.

 Early years

 Beechler was born in Ithaca, Michigan in October 1880 and educated in the Ithaca public schools.
 His parents, Jacob Sidney Beechler and Dora (Rasor) Beechler were of Dutch descent.
 In 1900, the family was living in Newark Township, Gratiot County, Michigan.

 University of Michigan

 Beechler began his education at Alma College and played football for Alma's 1902 Michigan Intercollegiate Athletic Association championship football team.
 He later enrolled in the Department of Engineering at the University of Michigan.
 In 1907, he received a Bachelor of Science degree in mechanical engineering.
 While attending Michigan, he played football for the 1904 Michigan Wolverines football team.
 Beechler played at the center and tackle positions for Michigan.
 He suffered an injury that sidelined him for a portion of the season.
 The 1904 Michigan team was the fourth of Fielding H. Yost's "Point-a-Minute" teams.
 The team compiled a record of 10–0 and outscored its opponents 567 to 22.